uchicago-cs/cmsc22000/website/project/presentation.rst

 might be called from other components.

-There is no specific length requirement for this section, but we expect any sufficiently-detailed section to be at least 2-3 pages long.
+There is no specific length requirement for this section, but we expect any sufficiently-detailed section to be around 800-1200 words long.

 Next Steps
 ~~~~~~~~~~

 Again, imagine that this report will be read by students who will
 continue your work in following years.
-Describe at four
+Describe at lest four
 tasks that those students could work on to continue the work
 you did this quarter.
 These can include the following